 •Stagecoach driver from/to Florence: We will schedule a group transfer with our trusty professional driver Ilario, departing from the main train station in Florence (Santa Maria Novella) on Sunday, departing at about 1 pm (exact time TBA).
 The price per person depends on number of travelers, (around 30 euros/person).
 We can also arrange transfers for you outside of the pre-scheduled timeframe at a cost per person (depending on number of travelers.)

-NOTE: It is wonderful and highly recommended to arrive some days early to visit Florence or Rome – besides being fabulous places, you will adjust to the time change and avoid any stressing about arriving on time.
+NOTE: We highly recommended arriving a few days early to visit Florence or Rome – besides being fabulous cities, you will adjust to the time change and avoid any stress about arriving on time.
 Maximize your enjoyment and come to bella Italia early if you possibly can!